-- 1 Maintain an up-to-date program curriculum and instructional resources that support learners' accomplishment of their linguistic, academic, professional, and personal goals. - Evaluate and revise the program curriculum to ensure courses are built upon sound, up-to-date pedagogy, and systematic progress in proficiency. - Develop opportunities for students to interact and integrate with the university academic community. - Promote specialized courses and workshops to complement core program courses and address learners' professional and personal development needs. - 2 Build and develop a faculty body who are prepared to deliver current, high-quality instruction with an elevated level of service to students. - Provide continuous professional development for effective teaching. - Evaluate faculty for performance effectiveness and assessment of further training. - Promote a culture of collegiality and global citizenship - Demonstrate a commitment to collegiality and mutual respect. - Foster cross-cultural awareness and intercultural communication within the student body.
+- 0 - Develop English language learners' linguistic, cultural and academic skills for successful undergraduate or graduate study. - Evaluate and revise curriculum to ensure courses are built upon sound pedagogy and systematically progress in proficiency. - Develop opportunities for students to interact with university departments. - Develop and evaluate elective offerings to enhance and compliment core program courses. - 2 Build and develop a faculty body who are prepared to deliver current, high-quality instruction with a high level of service to students. - Provide continuous professional development for effective teaching. - Evaluate faculty for effectiveness and assessment of further training. - 3 Build a culture of collegiality and shared commitment to student and program success. - Demonstrate a commitment to collegiality and mutual respect.